uty235/infrastructure-engineer-technical-task-main/README.md

 ## Questions

  1. How long did you spend on this assessment in total?\
- In around 4  hourse, because i didn't have a lot experience with typescript and didn't have experience with GCP
+ In around 4  hours, because i didn't have a lot experience with typescript and didn't have experience with GCP

  2. What was the most difficult task?\
  2